rumenmitov/microeconomics-notes/pages/Supply Curve%3A Perfect Competition.md

 - Conditions for perfectly competitive market:
 	- Many producers, none of whom have a *large market share* logseq.order-list-type:: number
-	- Producers regard all products as *equal* logseq.order-list-type:: number
+	- Consumers regard all products as *equal* logseq.order-list-type:: number
 	- There is *free entry and exit* into and from an industry logseq.order-list-type:: number